szczyglis-dev/py-gpt/docs/source/connectors.rst

 Overview
 --------

-**MCP Connectors** provide a convenient management and import layer for Model Context Protocol (MCP) servers.
-Connectors do not create a separate MCP runtime: imported definitions are normalized and stored directly in the existing ``MCP`` plugin server registry, so the same MCP tool discovery, transport handling, filtering, caching, and execution path is used after a connector is enabled.
+**MCP Connectors** provide a convenient way to import and manage Model Context Protocol (MCP) server configurations.
+Enabled connectors are handled by the regular ``MCP`` plugin.

 The connector importer understands common MCP configuration layouts used by Claude, Codex, OpenClaw, Cursor, VS Code, OpenCode, MCPorter, and compatible generic JSON, JSONC/JSON5, TOML, YAML, and YML files.
 This makes it possible to reuse existing MCP server configurations without manually recreating every server entry in PyGPT.